JieWu2012/Analysis_of_U34_tRNA_modification_mutants/README.md

 # Analysis_of_U34_tRNA_modification_mutants

-Scripts are for analyzing the data in paper (doi:)
+Scripts for analyzing the data in paper (submitted)